tnm/redweb/README.md

 What You Can Do
 ---------------

 You will be able to add key-value pairs, return random values, append lists and sets, and more, through an easy-to-use web interface.
+You can also use standard Redis syntax to search for keys and delete keys.

 The code is easily portable, and can be incorporated into simple, quick applications that utilize Bottle and Redis.

 More and To Do
 ---------------